richardschneider/isq/doc/development.md

 ## Making a change

 To make a change
-* If no done already, then fork the project
+* If not done already, then fork the project
 * Create a new branch
 * Make you changes and then push them
 * Create a [pull request](https://help.github.com/articles/using-pull-requests/)